WinPlay02/GitCraft/readme.md

                                fabric_intermediary, yarn, mojmap_parchment,
                                calamus_intermediary, feather,
                                identity_unmapped
+      --fallback-unpick[=<mapping>[,<mapping>]...]
+                             If the primary unpick information fails, these are tried (in given order).
+By default none is tried as a fallback.
+Possible values are: none, yarn, feather
   -h, --help                 Displays this help screen
       --manifest-source=<manifestsrc>
                              Specifies the manifest source used to fetch the